fullstackleo777/parrot-os-fine-tuning/first-steps-after-fresh-os-install.md

   sudo apt install default-jdk
   ```

-- **VirtualBox or VMware**: If you want to run virtual machines, you might want to install VirtualBox.
+- **VirtualBox or VMware**
+If you want to run virtual machines, you might want to install VirtualBox.

   ```bash
   sudo apt install virtualbox